Pulsar G65BN - 5500/6500W Dual Fuel Generator

 Zoom on the Pulsar G65BN

-In a nutshell, the Pulsar G65BN is a portable generator mostly geared towards:
+In a few words, the Pulsar G65BN is a portable generator perfectly suited for:

 - RV travellers wishing to enhance their freedom and nomad lifestyle